SatadalSengupta/sigcomm22-paper67-artifacts/README.md

 ```
 python3 rtt_analysis_wnwo_handshakes.py
 ```
-The code reports statistics regarding connections and successful handshakes.
+The code reports statistics regarding connections, handshakes, and the count of RTT samples and generates a plot equivalent to Figure 12 in the paper.

 3. Download the generated plot to your local system to view it by executing:
 ```